Project MKHEXE: Development

 Gerald Robert Waddell began writing Project MKHEXE while he was a graduate student at The American Film Institute Conservatory in 2018.
 After completing the first draft in 2019, Waddell realized that the script would need to take a "deconstructed documentary approach" in order for every piece of the film to be planned for, causing the shooting draft of the screenplay to balloon to nearly 300 pages.

 In multiple interviews, Waddell has stated that the film was his "artistic response to the found footage horror genre.
 Waddell sought to blend genres by taking a true-crime documentary approach to found-footage horror, with influences from epistolary horror, creepypastas, and cosmic horror.
-Waddell has stated that his main influences for Project MKHEXE included Werner Herzog's Grizzly Man, Mark Z. Danielewski's House of Leaves, Stephen King's N., and the lost media found-footage documentary "The $50 Million Question" about the break up of Dave Chappelle and Neal Brennan's writing partnership.
+Waddell has stated that his main influences for Project MKHEXE included Werner Herzog's Grizzly Man, Mark Z. Danielewski's House of Leaves, Stephen King's N., and the lost media found-footage documentary The $50 Million Question about the breakup of Dave Chappelle and Neal Brennan's writing partnership.